AreelKhan/Sudoku/README.md

 ## How to play:

-1. Run the SudokuGame.py file.
+1. un the SudokuGame.py file.
-2. A Sudoku GUI will pop-up
+2. A Sudoku GUI will pop-up.
-3. Enter a value by left-clicking the square and entering an integer from 1-9 inclusive.
+3. To enter a value left-click on the desired cell and enter an integer from 1-9 inclusive.
-4. If you want to see the solution, press s on the keyboard.
+4. To see the solution, press s on the keyboard.

 Example of an empty Board